cimini-xyz/asteroids/README.md

 # asteroids

-This is a guided project from boot.dev
+This is a guided project from a course on boot.dev